oualabadmins/lab_deploy/max-base-config_arcsight_public/README.md

 ## Usage

 + Click the "Deploy to Azure" button to open the deployment UI in the Azure portal
++ Log into SIEM VM as admin user and manually run /scripts/siemconfig.sh as root (sudo -s)
++ Log into client VM as admin user and install ArcSight console and connectors as needed

 ## Solution overview and deployed resources